catppuccin/tmux/README.md

 ### Enable User

-By default, the `user` componenet is set to off.
+By default, the `user` component is set to off.
 It can be enabled by toggling it on.

 ```sh